Liposomal Encapsulation Technology Enhances Fatigue Treatment

 By using oral liposomal encapsulated vitamin C, it increases the supply of vitamin C into the cellular system much more effectively.
 There is no sign of any negative effects such as gastric distress, urinary output and extra load on the liver.

-If done properly, one can see dramatic clinical results, and this is a hallmark of clinical excellence.
+If done properly, one can see a dramatic reduction in the need for fatigue treatment.
+This is a hallmark of clinical excellence.

 © Copyright 2016 Michael Lam, M.D.
 All Rights Reserved.